sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

  * *description* - Description of field.
 Required if field is meant to hold data.
  * *dnTypeRef* - A reference to a DnType by name.
 This allows the type for the field to have independent existence.
 This field is ignored, if *dnTypeDef* is defined.
- * *dnTypeDef* - A full anonymous *DnType* object that is owned by this field and has no independent existence.
+ * *dnTypeDef* - A full inline *DnType* object that is owned by this field and has no independent existence.
 Useful when interior nested types have meaning only in the context of their parent.
 When the DnField is cloned, this object is recursively cloned, cloning any referenced fields that also use a dnTypeDef to define their type.
 This type definition is considered to be immutable, it must be cloned in order to be modified.